Skip to content

 0.5 / 1

 The company makes this commitment through the GPSNR Policy Framework.
 Partial points have therefore been awarded on the basis of the company's alignment with GPSNR Policy Components that do not fully meet the SPOTT indicator criteria.
-The company reports that it monitors and prevents all illegal hunting (bush meat), fishing, logging or cutting, in respect of local legislation.
-However, this information is reported in concern of HCV areas only.
+The company also commits to protecting wildlife and rare, threatened, endangered and critically endangered species from poaching, hunting and habitat loss in areas under its management.
+However, a commitment to no hunting of all species or only sustainable hunting by local communities could not be found.

 • P